numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 that it would be mainly useful for inheritance like logic, which can be problematic.
-As an example two different ``Float64WithUnit`` implementations both could infer that they can unsafely cast between one another when in fact some conbinations should cast safely or preserve the Unit (both of which the "base" ``Float64`` would discard).
+As an example two different ``Float64WithUnit`` implementations both could infer that they can unsafely cast between one another when in fact some combinations should cast safely or preserve the Unit (both of which the "base" ``Float64`` would discard).
 In the proposed implementation this is not possible, since the two implementations are not aware of each other.